 Nashville Scan to BIM Service - When to Use Matterport vs LIDAR

 We have heard the buzz words the last 2-3 years as digital conversion has begun to revolutionize the way we take measurements.
-Digital twin, Scan to BIM are just two of the terms that usually come to mind.
-360Nash can provide with accurate point cloud measurements down to 15mm.
+Digital twin and Scan to BIM are just two of the terms that usually come to mind.
+Technically, Matterport scans taken with a Pro 1 or Pro 2 camera are considered LIDAR, however it is generally accepted that the infrared LIDAR from Matterport is sub standard to higher-end laser solutions.
+360Nash can provide with accurate point cloud measurements down to 6mm.

 When we got into the Matterport game in 2015, we realized that it fit the needs of the real estate marketing niche quite well.
 The dramatic imagery of the 3d dollhouse quickly catapulted it to the primo tool within real estate.
 I can remember the first year I was giving presentations to brokerageges and showed the zoomed out dollhouse view, the room would literally gasp.
 The perception was immediately that this would be expensive to do in a house.
 And that is when I would hit everyone with a very reasonable price tag for this service… another gasp.
 Matterport was and is still a gamechanger.
 It is not common place, so we don’t get the gasps we once did anymore, but it is still worlds ahead of competitors.